Halloween: H2O-1998

 Grade: B+

-The apparent must-see film of fall of 2016, with seemingly everyone flocking to see the blockbuster, I happily was able to see it shortly upon release.
+The blockbuster was the apparent must-see film of the fall of 2016.
+Almost everyone flocked to see it, and I happily saw it shortly after its release.

-Still, a more than adequate offering that does not bore.
+Still, it is a more than adequate offering that does not bore.

 Based on the hit novel of the same name, which I understand is superior to the film.